hongyusu/hongyusu.github.io/_posts/2015-12-01-short-slide-about-me.md

-[Here](https://github.com/hongyusu/Posters_and_Presentations/blob/master/Presentations/Aboutme/example.pdf) is some pages of slide about me as a living being :laughing:
+Find [here](https://github.com/hongyusu/Posters_and_Presentations/blob/master/Presentations/Aboutme/example.pdf) some pages of slide about me as a living being :laughing: